Chapter 9-4: The MLA-format Research Essay

 Citing Sources

-• MLA tends be used in the humanities field and APA in the science or social sciences fields.
-This is an English website, so it will focus on MLA Format.
+MLA tends be used in the humanities field, and APA in the science or social sciences fields.
+This page focus on APA Format.

-• When summarizing, paraphrasing, or quoting, cite the source in the body of text and on a works cited page.
+When summarizing, paraphrasing, or quoting, cite the source in the body of the text and on the references page.

 Sources Cited in Text: Print

-- Put the author's name in the text and put the page number in parentheses.
+- Put the author's name in the text and the page number in parentheses.

 - Put both author's name and page number in parentheses